vOptSolver/vOptSolver/README.md

 Prof. Dr. Xavier Gandibleux, University of Nantes - France [(contact)](http://www.univ-nantes.fr/gandibleux-x)

 ### How To Contribute
-1- in sending your examples (code JuMP + data) solved with vOptGeneric 2- in plugging your own algorithms into vOptSpecific or into vOptGeneric 3- in developing vOptSpecific for windows
+1. in adding your examples (code JuMP + data) solved with vOptGeneric to the collection
+2. in plugging your own C/C++/Julia algorithms into vOptSpecific or into vOptGeneric
+3. in developing vOptSpecific for windows
-4- in developing new primitives for vOptTools
+4. in developing new primitives for vOptTools
+5. in sending us your suggestions to improve/extend vOptSolver
+6. in telling us when you have completed a work (exercice for students; research; paper; etc.) using vOptSolver
+7. in joining the adventure with us as maintainer of the solver, repositories, documents, etc.

+In a short, every actions aiming to share our efforts, our algorithms, our productions around this open source software are welcome

 ### How To Cite
 Xavier Gandibleux, Gauthier Soleilhac, Anthony Przybylski, Flavien Lucas, Stefan Ruzika, Pascal Halffmann. vOptSolver,   a   "get   and   run"   solver   of multiobjective  linear  optimization  problems  built  on Julia and JuMP. *MCDM2017: 24th International Conference on Multiple Criteria Decision Making*.
 July 10-14, 2017.
 Ottawa (Canada).